-Employers understand that proper employee training in the workplace is essential for an organization’s success.
-Training topics may include general skills, technical skills, safety orientations, and programs designed to prevent legal problems.
-Training programs must not discriminate, and time spent in training may be compensable.
+Employers understand that proper employee training in the workplace is essential for an company’s success.
+Training topics may include general skills, technical skills, safety procedures, and programs designed to prevent legal problems.
+The training programs must not discriminate, and time spent in training may be compensable.
 Federal law requires training in many health and safety-related areas.

 For a full list of safety training offered by My HR Professionals visit: